drbean/edit/tsailin/pasteur_perspective.md

 Friedman & Silberman, 2003; Siegel, Waldman, & Link, 2003; Tilcsik,
 2014; Tushman & O\'Reilly, 1996).

-Second, this paper finds that knowledge creation orientation is predominant in developing knowledge utilization orientation, and the two orientations can be reconciled via the development of the PO.
-This empirical finding is consistent with the argument that research excellence and research commercialization are more complementary, rather than contradictory, within entrepreneurial universities (Guerrero, Urbano, Fayolle, Klofsten, & Mian, 2016; Sengupta & Ray, 2017).
+Second, the paper found that a knowledge creation orientation predominated over the development of a knowledge utilization orientation, but that the two orientations could be reconciled via the development of PO.
+This empirical finding is consistent with the argument that research excellence and research commercialization are complementary rather than in conflict, within the entrepreneurial university (Guerrero, Urbano, Fayolle, Klofsten, & Mian, 2016; Sengupta & Ray, 2017).
-University departments are suggested to sustain excellent research works firstly, and they should create a hybrid context that allows the balance of KUO and KCO.
-Specifically, university departments employ the PO to create organizational norms, routines, and recognition for leading faculty members engaging in the new university paradigm.
-(Ambos et al., 2008; Bercovitz & Feldman, 2008; Chang et al., 2016).
-Our results confirm that the PO has a robust association with departmental collective efficacy.
+It is suggested that university departments sustain an excellent level of research work first, but that they also create a hybrid context that allows a balance between KUO and KCO.
+Specifically, university departments should employ PO to create organizational norms, routines, and recognition for leading faculty members consistent with the new university paradigm.
+(Ambos et al., 2008; Bercovitz & Feldman, 2008; Chang et al., 2016), because our results confirm that PO has a robust association with departmental collective efficacy.

 Third, the PO acts as a mediator between contextual antecedents and